Esri/offline-editor-js/doc/attachments.md

 ##Limitations
 Attachment support in OFFLINE mode has some limitations:

-* while in OFFLINE mode, features in a featureLayer don't know whether they have any attachments in the server or any other information about attachments unless you specifically build out that functionality.
-Therefore queryAttachmentInfos() and deleteAttachments() can't take those attachments into account.
-Calling queryAttachmentInfos() will only return attachments that are stored in local storage and deleteAttachments() can only remove local attachments.
+* While in OFFLINE mode, features in a featureLayer don't know whether they have any attachments on the server or any other information about attachments unless you specifically build out that functionality.
+Therefore `queryAttachmentInfos()` and `deleteAttachments()` won't take their respective attachments into account.
+Calling `queryAttachmentInfos()` will only return locally stored attachments and `deleteAttachments()` can also only remove local attachments.